 Moderately sized persistently waxy setose or hairy culms with setose sheaths.
 Foliage leaves of small to intermediate size with variously hairy sheaths and lower surfaces, and variable auricles with short scabrous bristles.
 Clones vary in size and habit, with some hardy below about -12°C, and often with prominent dark purple colouration to branches and sheaths after exposure.

-At least 45 separate introductions of Borinda macclureana and closely related bamboos have been made, from 10 areas of SE Tibet, by plant collector Keith Rushforth on 4 collecting trips between 1995 and 2000.
+At least 45 separate introductions into England of Borinda macclureana and closely related bamboos were made, from 10 areas of SE Tibet, by plant collector Keith Rushforth on 4 collecting trips in the 1990s.